Predictable Forward Performance Processes: The Binomial Case: Predictable forward performance processes: A general definition

 for $x>0,$ where, with a slight abuse of notation, we use $\mathcal{X} _{n-1,n}(x)$ to denote the set of admissible wealths at $t_{n}$ starting at $ t_{n-1}$ with wealth $x$.

-Therefore, if we are able to determine, for each $n=1,2,\dots,$ a performance function $U_{n}$ $\in \mathcal{U}\left( \mathcal{F}_{n-1}\right) ,$ such that the pair $\left( U_{n},U_{n+1}\right) $ satisfies (\ref{reverseMerton} ), then we will have an iterative scheme to construct the \textit{entire} predictable forward performance process, starting from $U_{0}$.
+Therefore, if we are able to determine, for each $n=1,2,\dots,$ a performance function $U_{n}$ $\in \mathcal{U}\left( \mathcal{F}_{n-1}\right) ,$ such that the pair $\left( U_{n-1},U_{n}\right) $ satisfies (\ref{reverseMerton} ), then we will have an iterative scheme to construct the \textit{entire} predictable forward performance process, starting from $U_{0}$.

 One readily recognizes that (\ref{reverseMerton}) would be the classical expected utility problem if the objective were to derive $U_{{n-1}}$ from $ U_{n},$ with $U_{n}$ being a deterministic utility function.
-Therefore, what we consider now is an \textit{inverse} investment problem in that we are given its initial value function and we seek a terminal utility that is consistent with it, with both these functions being deterministic (conditionally on $\mathcal{F}_{n-1}$).
+Therefore, what we consider now is an \textit{inverse} investment problem in that we are given its initial value function and we seek a terminal utility that is consistent with the latter, with both of these functions being deterministic (conditionally on $\mathcal{F}_{n-1}$).

+We make the following very important observation.
+Definition \ref{def:PFU} of the predictable forward criterion might at first indicate that we need to choose the full model at $t_{0}=0,$ in that we need to completely specify both the levels of the stock return process and the related probabilities for \textit{all} future times $t_{1}, t_2,\dots$.
+As mentioned earlier, this is a very stringent requirement in the traditional framework.
+However, this is \textit{not }the case in the forward setting.